lava-nc/lava-optimization/README.md

 Constrained optimization is a promising application for neuromorphic computing as it [naturally aligns with the dynamics of spiking neural networks](https://doi.org/10.1109/JPROC.2021.3067593).
 When individual neurons represent states of variables, the neuronal connections can directly encode constraints between the variables: in its simplest form, recurrent inhibitory synapses connect neurons that represent mutually exclusive variable states, while recurrent excitatory synapses link neurons representing reinforcing states.
 Implemented on massively parallel neuromorphic hardware, such a spiking neural network can simultaneously evaluate conflicts and cost functions involving many variables, and update all variables accordingly.
 This allows a quick convergence towards an optimal state.
 In addition, the fine-scale timing dynamics of SNNs allow them to readily escape from local minima.

-This Lava repository currently supports the following constrained optimization problems:
+This Lava repository currently supports solvers for the following constrained optimization problems:

 - Quadratic Programming (QP)
 - Quadratic Unconstrained Binary Optimization (QUBO)